Virtana/ESP32CameraIntegration/PickDetection/README.md

 To enable the environment:
 * ` $ {PATH_TO_VIRTUAL_ENV}/bin/activate`

-Deactivate by running `deactivate` in terminal.
-Within the **ESP32CameraIntegration** folder,
+To deactivate, run `deactivate` in terminal.
+In the root folder of the repository, run
 * ` $ pip3 install --index-url=https://pypi.python.org/simple/ -r amazon-freertos/vendors/espressif/esp-idf/requirements.txt`

-Before using the code base, please follow [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#setup-espressif-prereqs) to ensure that all necessary prerequisites and configuration (IAM User, CMake, Toolchain, etc.) are done.
+Start by following the [Getting Started with Amazon FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#setup-espressif-prereqs) guide.
 After completing the **Establish a serial connection** section, return to this README.

+##### 3. Configure FreeRTOS Demo

-We need to configure the FreeRTOS demo.
-Follow [Download and configure FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#download-and-configure-espressif) to do so and return to this README afterwards.
-Since FreeRTOS is included in this repository, <ins>skip the instructions at the beginning</ins> to download it.
-The packages below may need to be installed prior to performing **Configure the FreeRTOS demo applications >Step 5**.
-This would all depend on whether a clean virtual environment has been setup as directed by this README.
+Follow [Download and configure FreeRTOS](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html#download-and-configure-espressif) and return to this README.
+FreeRTOS is already included in this repository, so <ins>skip the instructions to download it </ins>.

+If you encounter problems with Step 5 of the demo configuration guide, install the following packages by running:

 *  ` $ pip install -U wheel`
 *  ` $ pip install tornado`
 *  ` $ pip install boto3`

-##### 3. Building and Flashing
+##### 4. Building and Flashing
-Within `../ESP32CameraIntegration/PickDetection/`,  ensure the build.sh is executable: `chmod a+x build.sh`
+Make the build.sh script in `ESP32CameraIntegration/PickDetection/` executable: `chmod a+x build.sh`

 Build the package using `$./build.sh`.
 This generates the build files in the `build/` folder.

 Change directory to this folder using `cd build/` and build the binary and flash to the ESP-EYE using `make flash`.
 If you wish to view terminal output from the board during runtime, run `make flash monitor` instead.

 ##### *NOTE:*
-Building the package as is should throw errors pertaining to *vApplicationTickHook* and *vApplicationIdleHook*.
-This is corrected by altering the **FreeRTOSConfig.h** file located in the *amazon-freetos* submodule present at `~../ESP32CameraIntegration/amazon-freertos/vendors/espressif/boards/esp32/aws_demos/config_files`.
+If there are build errors which reference *vApplicationTickHook* and *vApplicationIdleHook*, in the **FreeRTOSConfig.h** file located in `ESP32CameraIntegration/amazon-freertos/vendors/espressif/boards/esp32/aws_demos/config_files/`, change the macro arguments to reflect those below.

-The parameters as defined for Lines 64 and 65 should be changed to match below.

 - `#define configUSE_IDLE_HOOK		0`
 - `#define configUSE_TICK_HOOK		0`

-Additionally, any errors thrown during runtime pertaining to failure of the camera, its sensor or the inability to retreive frame should be resolved as follows:
+Additionally, any errors thrown during runtime pertaining to failure of the camera, its sensor or the inability to retrieve frame should be resolved as follows:

 	1. Within the build folder, run $ make menuconfig
 	2. Navigate to Component config > Camera configuration